open topic, for anything cycling related.

 Cateye also make a wheel light, resembles the things that you find bolted (by law) to the spokes of your new bike and the first thing removed when you get home, only Cateye has a light built into these.
 Not as good as a programmable multi-coloured revolving light show, as discussed by the OP, and probably weighs as much.

-I was doing an early ride up to Church Point early this year and some dude had the most amazing setup with wheel lights, it scared the showtime outta me, was a tri bike too.
+I was doing an early ride up to Church Point early this year and some dude had the most amazing setup with wheel lights, it scared the !!
+BAN ME NOW FOR SWEARING !! outta me, was a tri bike too.
 Dude was flying and the lights were changing colours and it looked like he was floating, it was 4am and no one around LOL

 If you can't explain it simply, then you don't understand it well enough.